 Call 1-800-252-JOBS (TTY: 304-558-1549) or stop by one of WorkForce WV's local offices.
-To find a local office near you, see the locations map.
+To find a local office near you, visit http://workforcewv.org/about-us/contact-us.html

 The WV Department of Education provides a wide range of educational programs, from Pre-kindergarten through Adult Education, under the governance of the WV State Board of Education.
 The following are some of the key resources for helping students prepare for jobs and further education and training after high school.